Representative Robert E. Craven Sr.

 Member, House Committee on Judiciary

-Robert E. Craven Sr. (D) has served the residents of North Kingstown in District 32 since his election in November 2012.
-He is the chairman of the House Municipal Government Committee and serves as a member of the Judiciary Committee.
+Robert E. Craven Sr. (D) has served the residents of North Kingstown in District 32 since first being elected in November 2012.
+He is the chairman of the House Committee on Labor and serves as a member of the Judiciary Committee.

-In 2014, Rep. Craven’s legislation to raise the exemption on the estate tax was adopted as part of the state budget.
-In order to be competitive with other states and to keep Rhode Islanders from leaving, Rep. Craven’s successful bill raised the estate tax credit from $921,655 to $1.5 million and eliminated the cliff provision so families only pay taxes on the amount above that threshold.
+In 2014, Chairman Craven’s legislation to raise the exemption on the estate tax was incorporated into the state budget.
+His bill brought Rhode Island in line with other states by raising the estate tax credit from $921,655 to $1.5 million and eliminating the cliff provision so families only pay taxes on the amount above that threshold.

-Born on Nov.
-19, 1955, he is a graduate of La Salle Academy in Providence in 1974 and the University of Rhode Island in 1978.
+Born on November 19, 1955, Chairman Craven is a graduate of La Salle Academy in Providence in 1974 and the University of Rhode Island in 1978.
 He earned his law degree from the New England School of Law in Boston in 1983.

 His past public service includes his time as solicitor for the town of Foster, 1998 to 2004; legal counsel to the Rhode Island Board of Elections, 1995 to 2001; and as an assistant attorney general, 1983 to 1992, which included serving as chief of the Rhode Island Public Corruption Unit.